 Gaussian Process based Models#

-This section provides implementation for the concepts covered in the class for gaussian process based models, refer lecture for more details about the model.
+This section provides implementation for concepts related to gaussian process based models.
 Below block imports required packages:

 import numpy as np